Man City Find Their Groove To Batter Burnley - UrduPoint

 Torres was then replaced by Phil Foden and with his first touch Foden was the provider for Mahrez to complete his hat-trick in uncharacteristic fashion with a bullet header at the back post.

+"Probably the last one (was my favourite) because I don't score too many with my head," said Mahrez.

-VAR came to Peacock-Farrell's rescue after he turned the ball into his own net after a fine save to deny Jesus, with the goal ruled out for offside against the Brazilian striker, before De Bruyne smashed against the post late on.
+"Of course when you play in front and don't score you have a bit of frustration but we had to keep working, training to get the confidence back."
+VAR came to Peacock-Farrell's rescue after he turned the ball into his own net after a fine save to deny Jesus, with the goal ruled out for offside against the Brazilian striker.

-However, five goals were enough for Guardiola's men to send out the message they are not out of a wide-open title race, especially with a favourable run of fixtures to come as Fulham, West Brom and Newcastle will also visit the Etihad before Boxing Day.
+Burnley boss Sean Dyche was angry at his side's display as they were beaten 5-0 for the fourth straight visit to the Etihad.